charlesfoster/ont-analysis-toolkit/README.md

 4. Make sure you're in /path/to/ont-analysis-toolkit/, then activate the conda environment and use the following command: `pip install .`

 Done!

+Note: I've provided two script to help generate the `genome.json` file:
+- /path/to/ont-analysis-toolkit/oat/scripts/genbank2json.py: converts a genbank-format file into the necessary json format for RAMPART
+- /path/to/ont-analysis-toolkit/oat/scripts/gff2json.py: converts a gff3-format file into the necessary json format for RAMPART.
+Works from limited testing with either NCBI or Ensembl gff3 files.

 **Amino acid consequences**